Nursing

 Qualitative Studies

-Budd et al. conducted this study that presented strategies to provide a safe environment for the patients.
-This study aimed to outline an intervention using traditional and no-traditional collective bargaining (CB) so that the nurses can have a safe practice that will improve patient outcomes.
+Budd et al. conducted this study by presenting strategies to provide a safe environment for the patients.
+This study aimed to outline an intervention using traditional and non-traditional collective bargaining (CB) so that the nurses can have a safe practice that will improve patient outcomes.
 CB empowers the nurses to conduct timely interventions and have a voice in important matters.
-This study provides the nurses to be a voice of solution as many important tasks cannot be left to the management and it is up to the nurses to be the voice of the patients (Budd et al., 2004).
-Nevidjon and Erickson conducted a study, in which they state that just hiring more nurses will not solve the problem regarding patient outcomes.
+This study provides the nurses with a voice of solution as many important tasks cannot be left to management, and it is up to the nurses to be the voice of the patients (Budd et al., 2004).
+Nevidjon and Erickson conducted a study in which they stated that just hiring more nurses will not solve the problem regarding patient outcomes.
 Nurse Leaders need to be included in this matter so that they can also be part of the solution.
-Senior nurses need to guide junior nurses so that they may gain experience quickly to take care of critical patients.
+Senior nurses need to guide junior nurses so that they may gain experience quickly in taking care of critical patients.
 This article provides a different solution for various problems contributing to the nursing shortage (Nevidjon & Erickson, 2001).

 Quantitative Studies